Niyo: After tough start, Golladay shows gift of grab

+The Lions started slow, finished with a flurry and head to New York 1-0 on the season.

 Detroit — As they headed to the elevator inside Ford Field late Sunday afternoon — a couple of rookies beaming after a triumphant NFL debut — Kenny Golladay pointed to the souvenir Jarrad Davis was cradling in his left arm.

-It was the football from Davis’ first career fumble recovery, a critical turnover that helped turned the tide in the Lions’ 35-23 rollercoaster win over the Arizona Cardinals.
+It was the football from Davis’ first career fumble recovery, a critical turnover that helped turned the tide in the Lions’ 35-23 roller-coaster win over the Arizona Cardinals.

 “I should’ve scored, too,” Davis said.